aiven/aiven-docs/docs/products/opensearch/howto/opensearch-search-and-python.md

 You have an OpenSearch client and data injected in your cluster, so you can start writing search queries.
-Python OpenSearch client has a handy method called `search()`, which we\'ll use to run our queries.
+Python OpenSearch client has a handy method called `search()`, which we'll use to run our queries.

-We can check the method signature to understand the function and which parameters we\'ll use.
+We can check the method signature to understand the function and which parameters we'll use.
 As you can see, all the parameters are optional in the `search()` method.
 Find below the method signature:

 ```
 client.search: (body=None, index=None, doc_type=None, params=None, headers=None)
 ```

-To run the search queries, we\'ll use two of these parameters - `index` and `body`:
+To run the search queries, we'll use two of these parameters - `index` and `body`:

 -   `index`, parameter refers to the name of the index we used to load the data.
 Therefore, it does not change.
--   `body`, parameter refers to the search query specifications.
-We\'ll modify it according to our query purpose.
+-   `body`, parameter refers to the search query specifications. we'll modify it according to our query purpose.

 ### Lucene query and query DSL